justin0979/DellInspiron530_ArchLinuxPlasma_Install/pkgs-issues.md

 installing the python-pybluez packages.
 The result was the same.

 I also tried `upower -d` (`upower --dump`). <br />
-If the battery level isn't showing, then that device will not be listed.
+If the battery level isn't already showing, then that device will not be listed.
 After the battery level showed, that device was on the list.

 I ran `upower -i $(upower -e | grep 'BAT') | grep -E "state|to\ full|percentage"`, not sure what that does, but I found that in a blog or in